The History of Wassailing and Mumming

 The custom of Mumming might go back to Roman times, when people used to dress up for parties at New Year.
 It is thought that, in the UK, it was first done on St. Thomas's day or the shortest day of the year.

-Different types of entertainments were done in different parts of the UK In parts of Durham, Yorkshire and Devon a special sword dance was performed.
+Different types of entertainments were done in different parts of the UK, particularly in England.
+In parts of Durham, Yorkshire and Devon a special sword dance was performed.
 There were also different names for mumming around the UK too.
 In Scotland it was known as 'Gusards' or 'Guising'; in Somerset, 'Mumping'; in Warwickshire or 'Thomasing'; and 'Corning' in Kent.

 In Medieval times, it had turned into an excuse for people to go begging round the houses and committing crimes.
 It became so bad that Henry VIII, made a law saying that anyone that caught mumming wearing a mask would be put in prison for three months!

 One poem that people said when mumming was: